thosgood/this-weeks-finds/markdown/251-300/week254.md

 The bracket of an even guy and an odd guy is the usual "Lie derivative" of a differential form with respect to a vector field.

 The only tricky bit is the bracket of two odd guys!
-So, suppose μ and ν are closed complex $2$-forms on C^5.
-Their wedge product is a $4$-form μ ^ ν.
+So, suppose μ and \nu are closed complex $2$-forms on C^5.
+Their wedge product is a $4$-form μ ^
+\nu.
 But, we can identify this with a vector field v by demanding:

-i~v~ vol = μ ^ ν
+i~v~ vol = μ ^ \nu

 Here vol is the volume form: